Tensions at the United Nations continue as Gaza faces 'very critical' hours

 The row started on Tuesday, during the U.N.
 Security Council meeting in New York that played out against the backdrop of deepening misery in Gaza.

-During his opening remarks, Guterres said it was important to recognize that Hamas' Oct.
-7 attack on Israel "did not happen in a vacuum," but came after decades of Palestinian resentment of Israeli occupation.
+During his opening remarks, Guterres said it was important "to also recognize the attacks by Hamas did not happen in a vacuum.
+The Palestinian people have been subjected to 56 years of suffocating occupation."
 But he also said those grievances could not justify the "appalling" attacks.

 In response, Erdan called for Guterres' resignation, saying he is "not fit to lead the U.N." and called for his country to "reassess" its relations with the United Nations.